haskell-perf/graphs/results/README.md

 ## Remarks

 * Results are condensed in table, without the detail of arguments.
-For more precise results, please run the benchmark suite
+For more precise results, please run the benchmark suite.
-* Other graphs are supported (path, circuit and complete), you can run the benchmark suite using them
+* Other graphs are supported (path, circuit and complete), you can run the benchmark suite using them.